-Yet, enthusiasm for their use should be tempered with the knowledge that if you decide to go down this path you need to know what you are using.
+Yet, their use should be tempered with the knowledge that if you decide to go down this path you need to know what you are using.
 Simply, using “a biostimulant” and expecting results is no guarantee of success and is most likely going to be a waste of time and money.
 For example, many turf fungicides kill the very organisms you are trying to encourage.

 Biostimulants for turf are substances or microorganisms that you use on turfgrass to enhance plant growth and health.
-They are improve the overall quality of the turf by increasing its resistance to stress and disease, and by promoting root development.
+They improve the overall quality of the turf by increasing its resistance to stress and disease, and by promoting root development.
 Biostimulants work by stimulating the plant’s natural physiological processes, and they can be used in combination with fertilizers and other products to improve the overall health and appearance of turfgrass.

 Examples of biostimulants for turf: